 Part of the symptom-based classification tree (A): the nodes (rectangles) show the name and proportions of the most frequent group in each step.
-In the node at the top of the tree, the entire train set (n = 193) is still unpartitioned, in which non-EBV/CVM cases were the most common (62.70%, 121 of 192 A 0 denotes the absence of symptoms, while a

-I denotes their presence.
+In the node at the top of the tree, the entire train set (n = 193) is still unpartitioned, in which non-EBV/CVM cases were the most common (62.70%, 121 of 192).
+Patients are separated according to given symptoms at each step to form more homogeneous nodes.
+A 0 denotes the absence of symptoms, while a 1 denotes their presence.
 Different intensities of the orange and green colours represent the percentage of non-EBV/CMV and EBV/CMV patients, respectively.
 Terminal nodes are marked with a black frame.
 The grey dashed line indicates that only part of the tree is shown.
+It is important to note that the classification is based on the whole tree.
 Confusion matrices for test (B) and train set (C): each row represents the instances in an actual class while each column represents the instances in a predicted class.
 Diagonally, the percentage of the correct classification is shown in blue.
 The percentage of errors is indicated in red.
-For example, a total of 72

-EBV/CMV patients are shown in panel B, and of these 72.75% were classified by the model into the EBV/CMV group and 25% into the Non-EBV/CMV group.
+For example, a total of 72 EBV/CMV patients are shown in panel B, and of these 72.75% were classified by the model into the EBV/CMV group and 25% into the Non-EBV/CMV group.
+The algorithm chose the GPT, CRP, GOT, and age to form the classification tree based on the blood test values.
+Four levels were used to achieve the most significant results